Youth golf at Hillcrest will be split into 4 different categories:

 There will be 4 different options for Junior Golfers:

-Junior Camp– Dates (July 10th-13th)- Junior Camp is a structured camp with the assistant professional at Hillcrest.
-This is a 4 day camp, Tuesday-Friday, that will last 2 hours each day.
-Depending upon participation this may be split into a beginner and an advanced group.
+Junior Camp– Dates (July 15th-19th)- Junior Camp is a structured camp with the professionals at Hillcrest.
+This is a five day camp, Monday-Friday, that will last 2 hours each day.
 Each day will focus on a different part of the game and will be a fun, competitive, very interactive setting.
-This camp will be made for all 4 categories, but is designed more with categories 1, 2, and 3 in mind.
+This camp will be made for all 4 categories, but is designed for beginner to intermediate juniors.

-PGA Junior League (May-August) – PGA Junior League is a more competitive setting.
-With a weekly practice, and 1 match weekly for the duration of the summer.
+PGA Junior League (June-July) – PGA Junior League is a more competitive setting.
+With a weekly practice and match for six weeks of the summer.
 This league also has an all-star setting that includes competitive matches with other areas in order to play in the PGA Jr. League playoffs.
 The league consists of playing 9 holes, with a teammate in a scramble format, head to head against other teams in the local area.
 This would be more designed for all categories, however it is more in line with 2, 3, and 4.
+Click Here to view PGA Junior League Registration.

-Individual lessons– Year Round-Individual lessons are the best way to get on the right track.
+Individual lessons– Individual lessons are the best way to get on the right track.
 These are 1-on-1 lessons with 100% of the focus on the student and what the student wants to improve on; Lessons last a half hour and are designed for all skill levels.